csabagabor/Unit-Test-Coverage-History-Runner---IntelliJ-IDEA-PLUGIN/README.md

+> Will be available soon on Jetbrains Marketplace
 > There are some other plugins which automatically re-run tests when a change is detected, but these plugins just use static code analysis to find the tests which directly call the changed code.
 This does not work if you modifiy a private method which is only indirectly called in a test.
 **This plugin works in this case as well because it saves which methods are called during the runtime of a test.**